Ishqbaaz New PROMO: Shivaay-Anika’s Tashan Begins; Surbhi Promises Double ‘Tadi’ & Less ‘Michmichi’

 Story So Far...

-Currently, on the show, Anika creates a major drama at the Oberoi mansion.
-To avoid Shivaay from knowing the truth, she distances herself from him as per Pinky's order!
+Currently, on the show, Anika is seen creating a major drama at the Oberoi mansion.
+To keep Shivaay away from knowing the truth, she distances herself from him as per Pinky's order!

 Anika insults Shivaay in front of the media.
 She tells the family that Shivaay always had a problem with her lineage but his own brother Omkara is illegitimate.
 Everyone are shocked with Anika's revelation.
-Om and Jhanvi recall their promise they made to Anika and help her in the mission!
+Om and Jhanvi recall the promise they made to Anika and help her in the mission!

-Shivaay is irritated with Anika's 'batameezi' and decides to sign the divorce paper!
-Not just this, she even demands alimony by saying she has the rights over half of his property and will not leave the house without it!
+Shivaay is irritated with Anika's 'badtameezi' and decides to sign the divorce papers!
+Anika even demands alimony by saying she has the right over half of his property and will not leave the house without it!

 This makes Shivaay do what she wanted him to do!
 Shivaay drags her out of the house.